 When can Jupiter be heard

 The declination of Jupiter varies from 23.5 degrees south to 23.5 degrees north over a 12-year cycle, with one period of observers in the northern hemisphere having an advantage and the other period observers in the southern hemisphere.
 The distance between the Earth and Jupiter also varies with time because the orbits of both planets are elliptical.
 Fortunately, in 2016 the declination of Jupiter is just favorable enough for our hemisphere.
 In addition, Jupiter is closest to the earth on 8 March.
-If the ionosphere is quiet at night, so that the signals of around 20 MHz are not reflected back into space, then it should be possible to receive Jupiter with our antennae.
+If the ionosphere is quiet at night, so that the signals of around 20 MHz are not reflected back into space, then it should be possible to receive Jupiter with our antennas.

 the variation in the declination of Jupiter